mcellteam/cellblender_tutorials/structured_mols/description.rst

 components can easily fill that role.
 In that case, each component can simply reference another existing component to use as its rotation reference key.
-That's shown in the following CellBlender panel where the "Rot Ref" column specifies other existing BNGL components:
+That's shown in the following CellBlender panel where the "Rot Ref" column specifies other existing BNGL components and no special reference "key" is defined:

 .. image:: ./images/SingleStructuredMoleculePanelNotKeyed.png

 This panel still shows 4 items, but all 4 are real components.
-In this case, all of the components have been arranged as the vertices of a tetrahedron, and each component simply references another component as its binding key.
+In this case, all of the components have been arranged as the vertices of a tetrahedron, and each component simply references another component as its binding angle key.
 Here's an example built from two of those "A" molecules:

 .. image:: ./images/Component_Binding_Tet_to_Tet_Ref0.png